 - Try to read a text quickly to get the main idea.
-(This is called 'skimming'.) - Read a text to find out certain information.
+(This is called 'skimming'.)
+It's a good idea to skim any text you're going to read. - Read a text to find out certain information.
 For example, read a cinema website to find when a film is on.
-(This is called 'scanning'.) - Read some texts carefully, so that you understand as much as possible.
+(This is called 'scanning'.) - Read some texts carefully, so that you understand as much as possible, including what the writer thinks or feels about the topic.

 You will need to read in all of these different ways in the Reading test.
-Another useful thing to do is to try to guess the meaning of words that you don't know.